daherb/GF-for-Python-programmers/Tutorial.md

 <class 'dict'>
 ```

 Another interesting group of datatypes are enumeration types where you define a type by listing all possible values.
 In Python enumerable types are objects of class `enum`.
 They can also be used as keys in dictionary.
-That gives us a way to express a mapping from grammatical number and case to a word form for german nouns.
+That gives us a way to express a mapping from grammatical number and case to a word form for German nouns.

 #### Exercise